CHELBIAN

 Electronics & Power

-Li-ion battery systems PWM motor control BMS / CC-CV charging Arduino DC power systems Car audio 18650 cell harvesting
+Li-ion battery systems PWM motor control BMS / CC-CV charging Arduino DC power systems 18650 cell harvesting

 Software